Reverses PIP flexion contractures.

 Should the bands be removed to exercise?

 Yes.
 For maximum effectiveness, the Digit Widget needs to be worn nearly full time.
-However, the extension torque can be temporarily removed by either detaching the Velcro tab from the back of the hand or by removing the elastic band from the posts.
+However, the extension torque can be temporarily removed by either detaching the hook and loop tab from the back of the hand or by removing the elastic band from the posts.
 This allows unrestricted flexion of the finger.
 All flexion exercises should be performed actively.
 Passive or forced flexion of the PIP joint may damage an already compromised central slip and prevent the finger from maintaining maximum joint extension.

 Can the hand be washed with the device on?